 In French 11, students continue to develop their listening and oral communication skills.
 Increased importance is placed on reading and writing skills.
-Activities:

-- Exchanging opinions on topics of interest - Discussing plans related to common activities - Describing events, situations and experiences in speech and in writing - Exploring such themes as health and fitness, team sports, friendship, student life, extracurricular activities, part-time work and recreational activities and facilities - Analyzing sentence structure as the basis for improving oral and written communication - Experiencing some creative works - Expanding knowledge of francophone cultures - Creating and presenting unit projects
+- Exchanging opinions on topics of interest - Discussing plans related to common activities Describing events, situations and experiences - in speech and in writing Exploring such themes as city life, careers and - Exploring such themes as city life, careers and what the future might hold, environment and green spaces, the arts - Analyzing sentence structure as the basis for improving oral and written communication - Experiencing some creative works - Expanding knowledge of francophone cultures and indigenous perspectives - Creating and presenting unit projects